Method and Data

 Methodologies

-As part of the sustainability analysis, the main negative consequences of investments for sustainable development are taken into consideration.
+At Ress Capital, our goal is to invest in companies whose operations foster a positive, long-term impact on the societies in which they operate.
+In our sustainability analysis, we consider potential negative consequences of investments for sustainable development.
 Considering negative consequences in the investment process can lead to benefits not only in financial markets but also strengthen the resilience of the entire economy and the stability of the financial system.
-In doing so, it can affect the risk and return of financial products.
-The main negative consequences for sustainable development can be related to both climate and environment as well as social factors.

 To measure the achievement of environmental or social characteristics Ress Capital uses the following indicators: